 Failing to file a tax return is also a misdemeanor.
 It can result in a prison sentence of one year and/or fines up to \$25,000 for each year a return was not filed.
 Failing to pay taxes is a big deal for private citizens.
 Why not hold federal employees to the same standard?

+The concept of "public service" seems to contradict the very idea of special treatment and exemptions.
 Federal workers are not immune from taxation as outlined in the Constitution and thus still subject to the same laws as private citizens.